 2) You gotta Roll, Roll, Roll; You gotta Thrill my Soul!
 (5 – 10 minutes)

-If you like “The Doors” put the music on and roll.
-You can use a foam roller, massage stick or ball to place pressure on tight spots within your muscles.
-This exercise helps to release tension and restore the muscles length.
+If you like “The Doors,” but the music on and roll.
+You can use a foam roller, massage stick, or ball to place pressure on tight spots within your muscles.
+This exercise helps to release tension and restore the muscle’s length.
 Consequently, your recovery time becomes shorter.
-You can roll-out your entire body.
-Use deep-breathing technique (#1) as you roll.
+You can roll out your entire body.
+Use the deep-breathing technique (#1) as you roll.
 Don’t hold your breath.

 If you never used a foam roller, I would recommend purchasing one along with a tennis ball to start with.